 - Hire a gutter cleaning service.
 While White Castle Roofing doesn’t perform this service, there are many excellent local companies who do.

 - Purchase a gutter cleaning robot.
 If you haven’t forgotten your old video game skills, this might be the option for you!
 For a few hundred dollars, you can buy a remote-controlled robot that fits inside your gutters and paddles away the debris.
-This isn’t necessarily a heavy-duty solution, but if you’re regular on cleaning your gutters, this can make the job a little easier, and maybe a little fun to boot.
+This isn’t necessarily a heavy-duty solution, but if you’re regular on cleaning your gutters, this can make the job a little easier.

 - Install gutter guards.
 These are best installed by a professional (like White Castle Roofing!) and fit as a helmet or screen over your gutters to allow in water but filter out debris.
-They’re a more expensive option, but since time is the new currency, saving yourself the time and effort it takes to regularly clean your gutters can make gutter guards the most economical, so you can spend that time with your family, or doing things more fun than digging decomposing leaves out of your gutters.
+They’re a more expensive option, but since time is the new currency, saving yourself the time and effort it takes to clean your gutters can make gutter guards the most economical.
 If this is the option you want, click on over to request a free estimate today!